 In 2016, he coached Darius Phillips who was named MAC Special Teams Player of the Year.
-Phillips returned a kickoff and punt for a touchdown last year, a feat her has accomplished in three straight seasons.
-Wenger used two punters last season in James Coleman and Derrick Mitchell, but the duo combined to average 40.68 yards on only 44 punts.
+Phillips returned a kickoff and punt for a touchdown in 2016, a feat he has accomplished in three straight seasons.
+Wenger used two punters in 2016 in James Coleman and Derrick Mitchell, but the duo combined to average 40.68 yards on only 44 punts.
 His kicker Butch Hampton made 19-of-24 field goals, which included a season-long 47 yarder.
 Hampton, who was a Freshman All-American, totaled 128 points (19 FGs and 71 PATs) to set the all-time, single-season points record in the MAC.

 In 2015, Wenger saw two of his players recognized by the MAC for their breakout seasons, as Phillips earned second-team honors as a kick returner and Andrew Haldeman was named third-team as a place kicker.
 Phillips made national headlines the first week of the season when he returned a kick 100 yards for a touchdown against No. 5 Michigan State.
 Haldeman broke the Western Michigan career scoring record with 337 points and for field goals made with 57.
 In the MAC, Haldeman placed sixth all-time in points scored and tenth in field goals made.